Azure/azure-sdk/docs/android/design.md

 > TODO

+#### Using Android-compatible Java APIs

+{% include requirement/MUST id="android-library-java-lang" %} write client libraries in Java.
+This avoids forcing customers to depend on the Kotlin runtime in their applications.

+{% include requirement/MUST id="android-library-java-version" %} write client libraries using Java 8 syntax.
+Java 8 syntax constructs will be down-leveled using [Java 8 language feature desugaring](https://developer.android.com/studio/write/java8-support#supported_features) provided by Android Gradle Plugin 3.0.0+.
+This includes use of the following Java 8 language features:

+* Lambda expressions
+* Method references
+* Type annotations (except `TYPE_USE` and `TYPE_PARAMETER`)
+* Default and static interface methods
+* Repeating annotations

+{% include requirement/MUSTNOT id="android-library-java-api" %} use Java 8+ APIs.
+Some such APIs are able to be down-leveled using [Java 8+ API desugaring](https://developer.android.com/studio/write/java8-support#library-desugaring) provided by Android Gradle Plugin 4.0.0+.
+However many developers may not be using a sufficiently updated version of the plugin, and library desugaring injects additional code into the customer's application, potentially increasing the APK size or method count.
+This includes use of the following Java 8+ APIs:

+* Sequential streams (`java.util.stream`)
+* `java.time`
+* `java.util.function`
+* Java 8+ additions to `java.util.{Map,Collection,Comparator}`
+* Optionals (`java.util.Optional`, `java.util.OptionalInt` and `java.util.OptionalDouble`)
+* Java 8+ additions to `java.util.concurrent.atomic` (new methods on `AtomicInteger`, `AtomicLong` and `AtomicReference`)
+* `ConcurrentHashMap`

 ### Exceptions

 Error handling is an important aspect of implementing a client library.
 It is the primary method by which problems are communicated to the consumer.
 We convey errors to developers by throwing appropriate exceptions from our service methods.